chiamp/muzero-cartpole/README.md

 * `models/` holds saved neural network models used by MuZero
 * `replay_buffers/` holds replay buffer instances, saved during self-play
 * `assets/` holds media files used in this `README.md`
-* `requirements.txt` holds all required dependencies, which can be installed by typing `pip install requirements.txt` in the command line
+* `requirements.txt` holds all required dependencies, which can be installed by typing `pip install -r requirements.txt` in the command line

 For this project, I'm using Python 3.7.4.